autoSteve/ha-solcast-solar/README.md

 Export to the grid generally occurs in the middle of the day, which is a time rarely impacted by shading.

-An increasing Wh, kWh or MWh sensor (or sensors) may be supplied.
+A single increasing energy sensor may be supplied.
 This sensor may reset at midnight.
-Limit may only be specified in kW
+Limit may only be specified in kW.

 > [!TIP]
 >